A Group Of People Is Called

 • Celebrate Successes: Acknowledge and celebrate the group's achievements.
 This will help to build morale and strengthen relationships.

-• Be Mindful of Power Dynamics: Be aware of power dynamics within the group and strive to create a level playing field.
-Ensure that everyone has an equal opportunity to contribute.
+• Be Mindful of Power Dynamics: Be aware of power dynamics within the group and strive to create a level playing field. see to it that everyone has an equal opportunity to contribute.

 • Develop Active Listening Skills: Truly listen to what others are saying, paying attention to both verbal and nonverbal cues.
 This will help you to understand their perspectives and build rapport.